fmshk97/ARGallery/README.md

 * After installing AR Gallery, you can download a sample model and try uploading in AR Gallery from here: [Sample Sceneform model](https://drive.google.com/open?id=1709ohy0XhYJca04T2D0Do6dEfOkIouWA)

 ## Features
-1. Upload 3D Sceneform models (.sfb format) to AR Gallery
+* Create a collection of 3D models by uploading them to AR Gallery
-2. Models once uploaded will be stored in AR Gallery and can be accessed easily
-3. Render uploaded 3D model in real time scene
+* View any 3D model from the collection in augmented reality
-4. Capture and save photo of rendered scene
+* Capture and save photo of augmented scene

 ## Limitations
 * Currently, AR Gallery support models only with **.sfb** extension.
 However, .OBJ, .FBX, .glTF files can be converted to .sfb format using Sceneform plugin.
 More here: [Importing Sceneform assets](https://developers.google.com/ar/develop/java/sceneform/import-assets)